RGNew/supreme-invention/README.md

     3. Think about using markov chain draws??

 3. function for paragraphs
-  i. vary the number of sentences
+    1.  vary the number of sentences

 4. function for entire document
-  i. save document with given name and length ii. vary the lengths of paragraphs iii. save the document as an html file with nice formatting.
+    1. save document with given name and length
+    2. vary the lengths of paragraphs
+    3. save the document as an html file with nice formatting.
-    a. make a header with a given (or random) name
+      1. make a header with a given (or random) name
-    b. create p objects for paragraphs.
+      2. create p objects for paragraphs.

 5. look at some NLP libraries to play with